simeonqs/callsync/README.md

 The main features are:

-- alignment and partitioning of drifting microphones using signal compression and cross correlation
+1. alignment and partitioning of drifting microphones using signal compression and cross correlation
-- call detection using an amplitude envelope
+2. call detection using an amplitude envelope
-- fine-scale alignment and call assignment across recordings using cross correlation and energy content
+3. fine-scale alignment and call assignment across recordings using cross correlation and energy content
-- fundamental frequency tracing and analysis
+4. fundamental frequency tracing
-- filtering of noise
-- spectrographic cross correlation
+5. analysis of the resulting traces and wav clips

 ![*Flowchart for the `callsync` package.*](flowchart.png)

 The package also offers:

 - flexible spectrograms
+- spectrographic cross correlation
+- amplitude and frequency modulation

 To install and load the package run: